 ABOUT THE ARTIST

-"The union of visual expressivity and formal composition, the atomization of individual components into a cohesive whole, and the synthesis of art and design inspire my work"
+"The union of visual expressivity and formal composition, the atomization of individual components into a cohesive whole, and the synthesis of art and design inspire my work."

 Candids_Laura_Pocari_Crew-2810 copy.jpg

 Laurel Porcari was born and raised in Yonkers, NY, a smallish city just north of the Bronx.
 She moved to New York City to attend Pratt Institute, earning a Bachelor’s degree in Architecture and, later, a Master of Science in Architecture & Urban Design from Columbia University.
 After a long stint in Australia, she returned to the United States, making New Orleans her home and earning an MFA from Tulane’s Newcomb Art Department.
+In 2020, Laurel moved her home and studio to Bend, OR, where she continues her art making practice.